babaissarkar/ssplot/README.md

 4. *Metal Theme* -- Use `-metal`.
 Java's inbuilt Metal theme.

 Options only available when you run using the command line (i.e. `ssplot -dark` or `java -jar SSPlot.jar -dark`).

+# Documentation
+Please see the `docs` directory in this repository.

 # Important notes
 1. You may have to set the `CLASSPATH` yourself.
 You can search the internet for how to do that for your OS.